apalessandro/Curvatura/README.md

 # Curvatura
-A repository of Mathematica packages for tensor calculus and dynamical evolution in General Relativity.
+A Mathematica library for tensor calculus and dynamical evolution in General Relativity.

 As an example, let's try to calculate the Ricci and Einstein tensors in an expanding universe.